A toy model for background independent string field theory: Introduction

 Whether a dynamical system obtained in this way admits an action is a non-trivial question.
 In order to construct an action one needs to endow the operator algebra $\algA$ with an (invariant) trace with negative degree, which does not naturally arise for this type of algebras.
 Under certain conditions, which usually amount to an operator-state correspondence between elements of $\algA$ and states of some module of $\algA$, this trace can be realised as an inner product on the latter but turns out to be degenerate.
 We use this trace to construct a linearized action for which the linearized nilpotency derives from a variational principle and then discuss possible non-linear generalisations.

-There is an alternative approach to the quantization of the relativistic particle, which starts with Brink-Schwarz superparticle \cite{Brink:1981nb}, where space-time rather than world-line supersymmetry is manifest.
+There is an alternative approach to the quantization of the relativistic particle, which starts with Brink-Schwarz superparticle \cite{Brink:1981nb}, where space-time- rather than world-line supersymmetry is manifest.
 Quantization of the latter \cite{Sorokin:1988nj}, after a suitable gauge fixing, gives rise to a BRST operator $\tilde \Omega$ which is a derivation of the standard product of graded functions on the representations space \cite{Berkovits:2001rb}.
 The latter property allows to construct gauge-invariant polynomial actions on the space of functions with an action of $\tilde\Omega$.
 In particular, non-abelian super-Yang-Mills theory in 10 dimensions arises as a cubic BV-action in this way \cite{Berkovits:2001rb,Berkovits:2002zk}.

-We begin in section \ref{Lie} by reviewing how a general graded Lie super algebra gives rise to a BV-BRST gauge system.
+We begin, in section \ref{Lie}, by reviewing how a general graded Lie super algebra gives rise to a BV-BRST gauge system.
 In section \ref{pointp} we focus on graded Lie algebras arising from the world-line with ($\mathcal{N}$-extended) world-line supersymmetry.
-However, these algebra do not generically determine on-shell fields.
-In section \ref{redA} we then describe the reduction of $\algA$, first in general and then applied to the world line with $\mathcal{N}=2$ and $\mathcal{N}=4$ and give a complete description of the theory of background fields for $\mathcal{N}=2$ at filtration one, thus involving background fields of spin no larger that two.
+However, these algebras do not generically determine on-shell fields.
+We then describe the reduction of $\algA$, first in general and then, in section \ref{n=1}, applied to the world line with $\mathcal{N}=2$ and $\mathcal{N}=4$ and give a complete description of the theory of background fields for $\mathcal{N}=2$ at filtration zero, thus involving background fields of spin no larger than one.
+There we also restore background independence in filtration 1 by considering an arbitrary (off~shell) gravity background and comment on how the latter goes on~shell for $\mathcal{N}=4$.
 In section \ref{osc} we employ the operator state correspondence of \cite{Dai:2008bh} to construct a degenerate trace on $\algA$ which is invariant at the linearized level.
 Nevertheless this trace gives rise to a correct linearized action on $\algA$.
 We then propose an ad-hoc non-linear extension of which reproduces Yang-Mills theory up to higher derivative terms.